Tuberculosis in relation to HIV

 The co-epidemic of tuberculosis (TB) and human immunodeficiency virus (HIV) is one of the major global health challenges in the present time.
-The World Health Organization (WHO) reports 9.2 million new cases of TB in 2006 of whom 7.7% were HIV-infected.
-Tuberculosis is the most common contagious infection in HIV-Immunocompromised patients leading to death.
-These diseases act in combination as HIV drives a decline in immunity while tuberculosis progresses due to defective immune status.
+The World Health Organization (WHO) reported that TB is the leading cause of death in those with HIV.
+In 2019, TB was responsible for 30% of the 690,000 HIV/AIDS related deaths worldwide and 15% of the 1.4 million global TB deaths were in people with HIV or AIDS.
+The two diseases act in combination as HIV drives a decline in immunity, while tuberculosis progresses due to defective immune status.
+Having HIV makes one more likely to be infected with tuberculosis, especially if one's CD4 T-cells are low.
+CD4 T-cells below 200 (usually due to untreated HIV) increases one's risk of tuberculosis infection by 25 times.
 This condition becomes more severe in case of multi-drug (MDRTB) and extensively drug resistant TB (XDRTB), which are difficult to treat and contribute to increased mortality (see Multi-drug-resistant tuberculosis).
 Tuberculosis can occur at any stage of HIV infection.
 The risk and severity of tuberculosis increases soon after infection with HIV.
-A study on gold miners of South Africa revealed that the risk of TB was doubled during the first year after HIV seroconversion.
-Although tuberculosis can be a relatively early manifestation of HIV infection, it is important to note that the risk of tuberculosis progresses as the CD4 cell count decreases along with the progression of HIV infection.
+Although tuberculosis can be a relatively early manifestation of HIV infection, the risk of tuberculosis progresses as the CD4 cell count decreases along with the progression of HIV infection.
 The risk of TB generally remains high in HIV-infected patients, remaining above the background risk of the general population even with effective immune reconstitution and high CD4 cell counts with antiretroviral therapy.

+Globally, with the initiation of highly active antiretroviral therapy (HAART) from 2000-2021 in those with HIV on a much larger scale, including in resource limited settings, the incidence of tuberculosis declined by 60% and tuberculosis deaths decreased by 72%.
+HAART reduces the risk of tuberculosis infection in those with HIV by 67-84%.

 Tuberculosis and HIV infection

-Mycobacterium tuberculosis is the most common cause of Tuberculosis disease (TB).
-Airborne transmission typically causes TB infection in both immunocompetent and immunocompromised hosts.

-Tuberculosis, is categorized into two types of infection: latent infection or active TB disease.

-After penetration into the respiratory tract, the Mycobacterium bacilli infect macrophages.
-T-lymphocytes start producing many cytokines (interferon gamma, interleukin-2, tumour necrosis factor alpha, and macrophage colony-stimulating factor) to activate macrophages and cytotoxic cells to inhibit their intracellular growth.